ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/interactive-terminal.md

   - ee-nbiot-01
 ---

-## TODO
-- [ ] Update link to "See own guide on low power"
-- [ ] Add link to how to set up a device in the NB-IoT Developer Platform

 The [EE-NBIOT-01][1] board is just a breakout board to the [u-blox SARA-N210][2] radio module with a Telenor Norway SIM-card, antenna and a voltage regulator.

 This guide is a simple walk-through of how to get started with communication with the module directly from your computer without the use of a microcontroller.
 The same commands can of course be called from a microcontroller instead, so with this knowledge you can implement a library for the EE-NBIOT-01 for any microcontroller in any language you prefer.